ltrybuch/lib-themisui/themis_components/thDisclosure/readme.md

 ## Usage

-Both components must be used as attributes on html elements.
+Both components have a mandatory, unique attribute called `name`.

+You are free to put anything inside the component tags - everything will be transcluded.

 ```
-<any-html-element th-disclosure-toggle="unique-string-id">Text for the toggle button</any-html-element>
+<th-disclosure-toggle name="unique-string-id">Text for the toggle button</th-disclosure-toggle>
 ```

 ```
-<another-html-element th-disclosure-content="unique-string-id">Content to display or hide</another-html-element>
+<th-disclosure-content name="unique-string-id">Content to display or hide</th-disclosure-content>
 ```

-They may be placed on elements far apart from each other on the page.
-The only requirement is that they are connected through the same unique string id, which is given as the value for both attributes.
+They may be placed far apart from each other on the page.
+The only requirement is that they are connected through the same unique string id, which is given for the `name` attribute of both components.